 BenQ BL2711U 27″ 3840×2160 IPS Monitor

-BL2711U is a 27″ IPS monitor with 4K2K HD resoluiton with 20,000,000:1 Dynamic Contrast Ratio for exceptional color accuracy.
+BL2711U is a 27″ IPS monitor with 4K2K HD resolution with 20,000,000:1 Dynamic Contrast Ratio for exceptional color accuracy.
 To prevent eye strain and eye fatigue, it comes with Zero Flicker and Low Blue Light technology.
 It renders colors professionally with 100% sRGB and Rec.
 709 color space.
-For ergonomics, you can easily adjust it’s height and rotation for best viewing experience.
+For ergonomics, you can easily adjust its height and rotation for the best viewing experience.

 If you are a designer, this could be the best monitor choice for you because it has CAD/CAM mode that offers superior contrast on 3D color lines.
-It also has the Animation Mode that enhances the creation process and provides great experience for designers.
+It also has the Animation Mode that enhances the creative process and provides a great experience for designers.
 PIP and PBP are also available on BL2711U.
-There are Display Port, DVI-D and HDMI ports on this monitor and you should definitely read user reviews for it.
+There are Display Port, DVI-D, and HDMI ports on this monitor and you should definitely read user reviews for it.